matomo-org/developer-documentation/docs/3.x/generated/Piwik/Period/Range.md

 <a name="getLocalizedShortString" id="getLocalizedShortString"></a>
 ### `getLocalizedShortString()`

-Returns the current period as a localized short string.
+Returns a short string description of this period that is localized with the currently used language.

 #### Signature